mbeddr/mps-gradle-plugin/README.md

 * `backgroundImage` - the path to the background image.
 * `dmgFile` - the path and file name of the output DMG image.
 Must end with `.dmg`.
+* `signKeyChain (optional)` - the path and file name of the keychain which contains a code signing certificate.
+* `signKeyChainPassword (optional)` - the password which should be use to unlock the keychain.
+* `signIdentity (optional)` - the application ID of the code signing certificate.

 ### Operation

-The task unpacks `rcpArtifact` into a temporary directory, unpacks the JDK given by `jdkDependency`/`jdk` under the `jre` subdirectory of the unpacked RCP artifact, fixes file permissions and creates missing symlinks, then creates a DMG image and configures its layout, using the background image.
+The task unpacks `rcpArtifact` into a temporary directory, unpacks the JDK given by `jdkDependency`/`jdk` under the `jre` subdirectory of the unpacked RCP artifact, fixes file permissions and creates missing symlinks.
+If the additional properties for code singing (`signKeyChain`, `signKeyChainPassword`, `signIdentity`) are defined, the application will be signed with the given certificate.
+Afterwards a DMG image is created and its layout is configured using the background image.
 Finally, the DMG is copied to `dmgFile`.

 ## BundleMacosJdk